 Los Altos Mountain View PTA Council

-For over 40 years, the Los Altos Mountain View PTA Council has been granting scholarships to teachers, made possible through donations from the Egan family and through annual contributions from our PTAs and PTSAs.
+For over 40 years, the Los Altos Mountain View PTA Council has been granting scholarships to teachers for professional development, made possible through donations from the Egan family and through annual contributions from our PTAs and PTSAs.
 The PTA Council is pleased to have the opportunity to support those teachers who are looking for ways to further their professional knowledge and skills.
 We encourage you to apply for this outstanding opportunity!

 The Ardis Egan Scholarship